roman-milk/roman-milk.github.io/gamer-goddess.md

  She leaned closer to the camera.
 "Take all the time you need.
 I'm not going anywhere."
 She sat back.
 "Still, a ring like that, with a 6 million dollar stone?
 I feel like Elizabeth Taylor."

  "I'm glad you like it.
 You're worth every bit and more."
-Report_Story #3